Jayson Tatum NBA Preview vs. the Magic

-Jayson Tatum's Boston Celtics take the court versus the Orlando Magic at 7:30 PM ET on Friday.
+Jayson Tatum and the rest of the Boston Celtics will be taking on the Orlando Magic on Sunday at 3:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.